Usualdosage/legendary-gmc/README.md

 # Welcome to the Game Master's Companion

-This application is a supplement for Game Masters who wish to run a Legendary campaign.
+This application is a supplement for Game Masters who wish to run a [Legendary](https://thelegendarygame.com/) campaign.
 Legendary is a fantasy role-playing game written by Matthew Martin, and is available for purchase from [Amazon](https://www.amazon.com/dp/1794769862/ref=cm_sw_em_r_mt_dp_MD2F6YP1VVFWFS8RTD7R).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+It is open source and free for all use.

 ## Getting Started